 - Each requested accommodations must be specifically stated.

 - Documentation is provided to the Accessibility Coordinator for review prior to the student needing services.
-Recommended period is two weeks for the placement tests, and a minimum one-month prior to the student’s first semester.
+Recommended period is two weeks for the entrance tests, and a minimum one-month prior to the student’s first semester.

 Considerations when Approving Accommodations